Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Methodology

 \section{Methodology}

 In this work, we present a recurrent agent architecture for efficient \gls*{drl} based on semantic \acrfull{bev} maps, which serve as scalable state representations.
-We assume access to \gls*{gt} information in order to retrieve actor and environment data, which is in line with related works \cite{agarwal2021learning, chen2019deep} and motivated by recent progress in \gls*{bev} perception \cite{gosala2023skyeye, buchner2023learning}.
+We assume access to \gls*{gt} information in order to retrieve actor and environment data, which is in line with related works \cite{agarwal2021learning, chen2019deep}.
+The use of \gls*{bev} representations is motivated by recent advancements \cite{gosala2023skyeye, buchner2023learning} and the fact that \gls*{bev} images are sensor-agnostic representations.
 In the following, we describe spatial state representations (Sec.~\ref{subseq:var_len_state_rep}) as well as temporal state representations (Sec.~\ref{subseq:seq_state_rep}) that allow making the agents' dynamics observable as discussed in Sec.~\ref{subseq:drl_ad}.